 Applying this to the weight loss example earlier, imagine you valued a sense of belonging, which led to concerns about being with people who act similarly to you.
 Having a glass of water out socially with friends might mean you feel like an outsider.
 Because of this, you choose a glass of wine instead.

-The key here is having awareness.
+The key here is having awareness and working on consciousness raising.
 Remember our values sit in our unconscious, and not many people have a full understanding of them.

-Becoming conscious of your values and the belief system that sits behind them will help you see what needs to change internally.
+Becoming conscious of your values and the belief system that lies behind them will help you see what needs to change internally.
 Making those inner adjustments will, in turn, shift your behavior.

 3. You Don’t Know Your “Why”